RichardLaBrecque/enigma_2111/README.md

 # Welcome to Enigma!

+## Self eval
+### Functionality
+As is currently set up, The CLI is operating as expected, and generating proper files

+OOP
+Project seems to be broken into what feels like the most logical pieces, each class does exactly 1 step of the process

+Conventions and Mechanics
+hashes hashes everywhere!

+TDD
+I treid to test for everything i could think of, and I am rutinely adding tests as I try to make changes

+Version control
+at current count 40 commits from 10 branches
+***

 ## This project can encrypt and decrypt messages based on a key and date comboination
 * Fork and clone this repo down to see what magic it can do!
 ### Basic operation of the ENIGMA encryption